google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 Providing a smooth user experience is important for the web.
 The time between receiving an input event and when the visuals actually update is important and generally doing less work is important.
-Over the past few releases of Chrome we have driven down input latency across these devices.
+Over the past few releases of Chrome, we have driven down input latency across these devices.

-In the interest of smoothness and performance, in Chrome 60 we are making a change that causes these events to occur at a lower frequency while increasing the granularity of the information provided.
+In the interest of smoothness and performance, in Chrome 60, we are making a change that causes these events to occur at a lower frequency while increasing the granularity of the information provided.
 Much like when [Jelly Bean](https://developer.android.com/about/versions/jelly-bean.html) was released